-Unlike fibers with a complex transversal structure, a long tapered fiber with a gradually varying core size in the longitudinal dimension has a relatively simple structure[21].
-Compared with conventional uniform double-cladding fiber, a long tapered fiber has many advantages, such as increasing the pump absorption, suppressing the nonlinear effects, and maintaining good beam quality[22].
+Unlike fibers with a complex transversal structure, a long tapered fiber with a gradually varying core size in the longitudinal dimension has a relatively simple structure [21].
+Compared with conventional uniform double-cladding fiber, a long-tapered fiber has many advantages such as increasing the pump absorption, suppressing the nonlinear effects, and maintaining a good beam quality [22].
 In addition, the conventional step-index profile makes the tapered fiber less sensitive to the fabrication process and packaging constraints, and it is therefore convenient to match the conventional double-clad passive fiber and apply it in the field of high-power fiber laser systems.
 There have been a number of applications using tapered fibers reported for both the pulsed and CW regimes.
-In 2017, researchers at the Russian Academy of Sciences presented a sub-megawatt peak-power chirped pulse amplification based on an LMA polarization-maintaining tapered YDF[23].
-In 2018, Fedotov et al. reported a linearly polarized CW and pulsed picosecond master oscillator-power amplifier (MOPA) based on a birefringent tapered YDF with a record core diameter of 96 μm[24].
-In 2018, researchers at Jena established a nanosecond fiber master oscillator power amplifier system, in which a section of tapered fiber was adopted as the final amplification stage to achieve a peak power of 375 kW with a measured beam quality ( $M^2$ factor) of 1.3-1.7[25].
-However, most of the reported tapered fiber lasers have been constructed based on a spatial optics configuration, which lacks stability and compactness[23-28].
-In 2019, our research group conducted an experimental investigation into all-fiberized laser oscillators and amplifiers based on long tapered fibers[29,30].
-However, because of the larger core size at the output end, the $M^2$ factor of the output laser was greater than 2.0, indicating a high number of HOMs in the output.
-Moreover, the further power scaling of these two fiber lasers was still restricted by the TMI effect with an increase in the output power.
-Therefore, simultaneously mitigating the SRS and TMI effects, obtaining good beam quality and realizing further power scaling of CW YDF lasers is an urgent issue.
+In 2017, researchers at the Russian Academy of Sciences presented a sub-MW peak-power chirped pulse amplification based on an LMA polarization-maintaining tapered Yb-doped fiber [23].
+In 2018, Fedotov et al. reported a linearly polarized CW and pulsed picosecond MOPA based on a birefringent tapered Yb-doped fiber with a record core diameter of 96 μm [24].
+In 2018, researchers at Jena established a nanosecond fiber master oscillator power amplifier system, where a section of tapered fiber was adopted as the final amplification stage to achieve a peak power of 375 kW with a measured beam quality (M factor) of 1.3-1.7 [25].
+However, most of the reported tapered fiber lasers have been constructed based on a spatial optics configuration, which lacks stability and compactness [23-28].
+In 2019, our research group conducted an experimental investigation into all-fiberized laser oscillators and amplifiers based on long tapered fibers [29, 30].
+However, because of the larger core size at the output end, the M factor of the output laser was greater than 2.0, indicating a high number of HOMs in the output.
+Moreover, the further power scaling of these two fiber lasers was still restricted by the TMI with an increase in the output power.
+Therefore, simultaneously mitigating the SRS and TMI effects, obtaining a good beam quality, and realizing a further power scaling of CW Ybdoped fiber lasers are urgent issues.

-In this study, we proposed and demonstrated a novel constant-cladding tapered-core (CCTC) ytterbium-doped fiber (YDF) for the first time, which is fabricated using modified chemical vapor deposition (MCVD) in conjunction with a solution doping technique.
-The CCTC fiber consists of a constant cladding diameter ( $\sim$ 400 $\mu$ m) and a varying core diameter ( $\sim$ 24 $\mu$ m at both ends and $\sim$ 31 $\mu$ m in the middle).
+In this study, we proposed and demonstrated a novel constant-cladding tapered-core (CCTC) YDF for the first time, which is fabricated using an MCVD in conjunction with a solution doping technique.
+The CCTC fiber consists of a constant cladding diameter (diameter of ~400 $\mu$ m) and a varying core diameter (diameter of ~24 $\mu$ m at both ends and ~31 $\mu$ m in the middle).
 Based on this fiber, the laser performances, particularly the TMI and SRS characteristics, are investigated in detail by establishing a high-power all-fiber laser oscillator system.
-In the experiment, the maximum output power was scaled up to $3.4 \,\mathrm{kW}$ with an optical efficiency of ~55.2%, and the measured $M^2$ factor degrades from 1.60 to 1.88, with no sign of the SRS effect within the spectrum.
+In the experiment, the maximum output power was scaled up to 3.4 kW with an optical efficiency of ~55.2%, and the measured $M^2$ factor degrades from 1.60 to 1.88, with no sign of the SRS effect within the spectrum.

-2. Fiber design and fabrication
+II.
+Fiber design and fabrication